-The articles of the Corporation provide for the board of Directors (the "Board") to consist of a minimum of three and maximum of ten Directors.
-The following individuals are management's nominees for appointment as Directors: J.W.
-Bud Bird, O.C., Phil Brown, Mark Bishop, Reid Carter, David Mann, Saul Shulman and Benjamin Vaughan.
+The articles of arrangement of the Corporation (the "Articles") provide for the Board to consist of a minimum of three and maximum of ten Directors.
+The following individuals are management's nominees for appointment as Directors: Malcolm Cockwell, Reid Carter, Bruce Robertson, Karen Oldfield and Heather Fitzpatrick.
+Phil Brown and Peter Schleifenbaum will not be standing for re-election.

-The persons named in the form of proxy accompanying this Circular intend to vote FOR the election of the seven nominees noted below as the Directors, unless the Shareholder who has given such proxy has directed that the Common Shares represented by such proxy be withheld from voting in respect of the election of such nominees as Directors.
+The persons named in the form of proxy accompanying this Circular intend to vote FOR the election of the five nominees noted below as the Directors, unless the Shareholder who has given such proxy has directed that the Common Shares represented by such proxy be withheld from voting in respect of the election of such nominees as Directors.
 A majority of the votes cast by the Shareholders is required to elect the Directors.